payador/Scrath/README.md

 * Visibility
 * Debugger (For grid system)

+# Tools
+Including a PSD(for photoshop) and XFC(for GIMP) for designers do build projects under Scrath2 Grid system.

 # How to use
 A simply documentation of how to use S2 in your projects and made a easier and fast web development/prototyping.
 The documentation bellow will show you only how to use the CORE of Scrath2 - The Grid system!
 Plugins documentation you can find on our Wiki.